For Providers

 Medical Records

 We put a telephone encounter note in the patient's medical record after each NC-PAL consultation.
-We will forward or fax you the NC-PAL note for your own records once your consultation is complete.
+Once your consultation is complete, we will forward or fax you the NC-PAL note for your records.
+The note will be in the Duke or UNC Epic medical record system.
+If your patient hasn't been seen at Duke or UNC, we will create a medical record for them.

-More Info
+More Details

 Direct Patient Contact